idia640/presentations/week01/PITCHME.md

 - And we need to understand scientific methods in order to read much of the foundational literature of HCI and applied (interaction) design.

 ---
-## Outline for today

- 1. Introductions

- 2. Overview

- 3. Introduction to HCI

- 4. **This course**

- 5. Slack, GitHub

- 6. Next Week

----
 ## Learning Environment

 <ul>